Erik-Aku/Employee-Tracker/README.md

 # Employee-Tracker

 ## Description
-A node.js command line application that manages and employee database using inquierer and MySQL
+A node.js command line application that manages an employee database using inquierer and MySQL

 ## Installation
 - npm install inquirer